HOPPET v2 release note: QCD evolution at N LO

 \subsection{Interface}

 For the specific implementation in \hoppet version 2.0.0 we rely on the approximations computed in Refs.~\cite{Davies:2016jie,Moch:2017uml,Falcioni:2023luc,Falcioni:2023vqq,Moch:2023tdj,Falcioni:2024xyt,Falcioni:2024qpd} (FHMPRUVV), the implementation of the three-loop (single-mass) VFNS coefficients as found in Ref.~\cite{BlumleinCode}, which contains code associated with Refs.~\cite{Ablinger:2024xtt,Fael:2022miw} and our own implementation of the four-loop running coupling.\footnote{The implementation does not allow for non-standard values of the QCD Casimir invariants beyond three loops.} Since the implementation here extends core features of \hoppet that were already available in version 1.1.0, very little is needed on the side of the user to invoke the evolution.
-Most importantly all routines that take an \ttt{nloop} argument, e.g.\ \ttt{InitDglapHolder}, \ttt{InitRunningCoupling}, \ttt{hoppetStart}, and \ttt{hoppetEval} now support \ttt{nloop = 4}.
-The user also has a few choices they can make in terms of the splitting functions used.
-The approximate splitting functions can return three different choices corresponding to upper and lower edges of an uncertainty band and their average.
-The user can control which one to use by setting the \ttt{n3lo\_splitting\_variant} variable in the \repolink{src/dglap_choices.f90}{dglap\_choices} module.
-Allowed values are \ttt{n3lo\_splitting\_Nfitav} (default), \ttt{n3lo\_splitting\_Nfiterr1}, or \ttt{n3lo\_splitting\_Nfiterr2}.
-When the exact splitting functions become available they will correspond to \ttt{n3lo\_splitting\_exact}.
-Similarly if a set of parametrisations of the exact splitting functions become available they will correspond to \ttt{n3lo\_splitting\_param}.
+Most importantly all routines that take an \ttt{nloop} argument, e.g.\ \ttt{hoppetStart}, and \ttt{hoppetEvolve} (or \ttt{InitDglapHolder}, \ttt{InitRunningCoupling} in the general interface) now support \ttt{nloop = 4}.
+The user also has a few choices they can make in terms of the splitting functions and mass thresholds used.